Plumsail/forms-docs/source/javascript/manager.rst

     *   -   **fd._vue**

-        -   Returns **VueJS** component of the form, so you can examine or modify it.
+        -   Get **VueJS** component of the form, so you can examine or modify it.

         - .. code-block:: javascript